Information for term Service & Leadership

 Spend three days with fellow students and faculty helping out at Rio Blanco, a rural village supported continuously by CIEE.
 Lend a hand to residents as they construct a school and health center.
 Teach the village’s children to speak English.
 Help out as farmers harvest cacao and coffee.

 Visit another CIEE supported village, Rio Grande.
-As you spend three days with the villagers, you will pitch in wherever help is needed.
+As you spend one or two days with the villagers, you will pitch in wherever help is needed.
 Whether you’re doing environmental work, mentoring teenagers, or running community center activities, you will experience the life-altering benefits of service work!

 What People are Saying

 I am a better Spanish speaker, writer, listener, and reader, and that’s something to be really proud of!!
 I’ve definitely increased my Spanish confidence, because I’m not so afraid to talk to others in Spanish anymore.
 And, I can understand the language so much more!
 Just the other day I was sitting with my host family and their friend, listening to their conversation…and I actually understood practically everything they were saying!Christina C., CIEE Gap Year Abroad alumna

 I learned that a happy life is not determined by how much money you have, it’s not determined by how smart or pretty you are, it’s not determined by your success or your job and it’s certainly not determined by how much stuff you have.
 It’s determined by the relationships and love you have with those around you.
 And I would not trade that for all the things in the world.Christina C., CIEE Gap Year Abroad alumna.